 Network

-Included in your health plan.
+Included in some health plans.

 For HMO plans, you must see a dental care provider within the network of approved providers.
-For PPO plans, you have the option to go out of network, but you will have higher costs.

 You may have an annual plan maximum.